 Steady state instability.
 In an attempt to differentiate ourselves from the literature, here we examine the traditional stability properties of this model.
 The addition of idiosyncratic risk provides a convenient environment for stability analysis, for the following reason.
 Stability properties are typically studied around the "steady state" of a deterministic equilibrium.
-In Section A.1 (with $\tilde{\sigma}=0$), the volatile W-BSE precludes this type of analysis, and studying a deterministic equilibrium instead puts us in the FE, which trivially has $\kappa=1$ always.
+In our model with $\tilde{\sigma}=0$, studying a deterministic equilibrium instead puts us in the FE, which trivially has $\kappa=1$ always.
 With idiosyncratic risk, we can study a fundamental equilibrium in which capital prices evolve deterministically, even though $\kappa<1$ in steady state.
 To do this, we set aggregate fundamental risk to zero, $\sigma=0$, and study the properties of the non-stochastic equilibrium having $\sigma_q=0$.